 The official currency in Romania is the Romanian Leu (shortened form is RON).
 An important particularity of Romanian money is that all the banknotes are made of plastic.
 The exchange rate for the Romanian Leu varies around 4.5 lei for 1 Euro.
 In every city in Romania you can easily find exchange offices where you can exchange Euros or US Dollars.

+Romania offers benefits of an universal healthcare system.
+The Ministry of Health of Romania is required to manage and supervise the public healthcare sector.
+The access to healthcare is guaranteed by Article 34 in the Constitution of Romania: the state is obliged "to guarantee the sheltering of healthcare".
 The health care system in Romania is mainly public.
 This means that every tax-payer in Romania has free access to health care in the public hospitals.
 The private health care system is starting to grow slowly but in matter of hospitals it has not yet reached a very important level.